NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 > - **Combinational Logic Completion:** The combinational logic (the actual circuits that perform operations like addition, shifting, etc.) is given the entire clock cycle to complete its task.
 Although some instructions might finish much faster than the allotted time, their results simply arrive at the input of the next stage of flip-flops early and wait there until the clock edge arrives to be captured [1].
 > - **Safety Margin:** The clock period includes a safety margin to account for manufacturing variations, temperature changes, and other environmental factors, ensuring that even under non-ideal conditions, the slowest instruction will complete within the cycle [1].
 >
 > Essentially, the processor doesn't dynamically "know" when an operation has finished.
 Instead, the design guarantees that *all* operations will be finished and stable before the next clock edge arrives to read the result [1].
-This strict timing discipline allows complex, multi-stage operations to be broken down into sequential steps that synchronize with the fixed rhythm of the clock.
+This strict timing discipline allows complex, multi-stage operations to be broken down into sequential steps that synchronise with the fixed rhythm of the clock.

+Answer Two:

+Processor architects divide an instruction execution into a large number of  ridiculously simple steps so that they can decide the maximum time of each steps.
+Read the last paragraph in page 431 of CSAPP 2e.

 #### 4.4  General Principles of Pipelining